 Okay so now that I’ve rambled for this long, here’s a photo to make your eyes happy.

-I’ve also decided that Paleo food is the least sexy food ever.
+I’ve also decided that Paleo recipes are the least sexy food ever.
 But you (after eating paleo) will be so it’s okay.

-So let’s talk about this meat sauce.
+So let’s talk about this paleo slow cooker tomato sauce.
 It might just be the best thing I’ve made so far.
 The beef gets super tender in the slow cooker, plus you have all the flavors of a standard marinara sauce, plus I even snuck in a few vegetables for added nutrients!

 If you’re a normal human being, serve this over whole wheat rigatoni.
 Please.
 Today.
 Do it do it do it do it.
 Your stomach will thank you for it.